-Roof rats love trees and the arboreal life.
+Roof rats love trees and arboreal life.
 This explains why they're comfortable hopping around on your roof and getting into your attic via overhead tree branches, utility lines, and vine-covered fences.

 As tree dwellers, roof rats are prey to birds.
 They're not the smartest rats, but they are very wary of new items in their surroundings.
 Roof rats are prolific breeders who prefer nests built off the ground.
 Fall and spring are their prime breeding seasons, but the rats will breed year-round in warm homes and semitropical coastal areas.

 Mother rats may wean more than three litters of five to eight young.
 The offspring can reproduce at three months of age.
 It's easy to see why the roof rat and its progeny can overtake a home or commercial structure in a short period of time.

 Roof rats are omnivores who eat anything.
 They need plenty of water but can sometimes get enough from the foods they eat.